AngryProgrammerInside/InstallAgent/ReadMe.md

 These tools are provided as-is, in the best of faith, by those Partners and Community Members involved in their development.
 If you use this in your environment, we would love to hear from you on GitHub!

-## New and improved Features since AgentDeploymentPackage 5.0.1
+## New and improved Features since AgentDeploymentPackage in 6.0.0
 ![](media/readme-image8.png)
 *   Registration token install method:
     *   Activation Key methods for upgrades